source-data/the-turron-experiment/report.md

 We designed the experiment such that **each participant would taste both turrones**.
 We predefined a time frame of 1h in which participants would taste.
 We portioned each turrón into approximately 1cm3 pieces on 2 identical plates and located them in neighboring but separate rooms.
 We advised participants that they should score both turrones independently (to the extent possible).
 Participants were naive in what they were going to be asked about.
 As they arrived, we told them that there were 2 turrón varieties, one cheap, one expensive.
 We asked them to taste both and then score them  by filling in the questionnaire below.
 We also asked them to guess which one of the 2 turrones they thought was the expensive one.

+We noticed that the question about sweetness was ambiguous.
+Some participants scored how much they liked the sweetness of the turron, while others scored how sweet it tasted.
+Since the aim of the question was not unanimous we decided to exclude sweetness from the analysis.

 * logic for data collection
 * questions